oronno/Spring-4-WebMVC-Skeleton/README.md

 Here, Hibernate integration with JPA (Java Persistence API) has been configured.
 You just have to create a database in your local MySQL server and provide corresponding access information at `resources/persistence-mysql.properties` file.

+Here, Thymeleaf is used as view technology instead of jsp.
+Thymeleaf better suited for serving XHTML/HTML5 at the view layer of web applications with its [natural templating](http://spring.io/blog/2014/03/11/springone2gx-2013-replay-thymeleaf-improving-your-spring-view-layer-with-natural-templates) theme.
+Visit their [website](http://www.thymeleaf.org/) for more details.

+Bootstrap also has been configured.
+[Bootstrap](http://getbootstrap.com/) is the most popular HTML, CSS, and JS framework for developing responsive, mobile first projects on the web.
+You can find a sample designed dashboard page at http://localhost:8080/dashboard

 List of full technology stack used here: